-3.8 Describe how the local board will coordinate workforce investment activities in the local area with the provision of adult education and literacy activities, including a description of how the local board will carry out the review of local applications.
+3.9 Describe how the local board will coordinate workforce investment activities in the local area with the provision of adult education and literacy activities, including a description of how the local board will carry out the review of local applications.
 [WIOA Sec.
 108(b)(13)]

-Northern Virginia Workforce Area #11 has had a strong relationship with adult education providers; representatives from all three (3) County public school systems sit on the Board of Directors for the VCWN, as well as the Executive Director of the Literacy Council of Northern Virginia.
+Northern Virginia Workforce Area #11 has had a strong relationship with adult education providers; representatives from the County public school systems sit on the Board of Directors for the VCWN, as well as the Executive Director of the English Empowerment Center.